Getting into the right Enterprise Supplier Development (ESD) Programme has the potential to be life changing for a business.

 Both programmes require businesses to be black-owned, black women-owned, or black youth-owned.
 They should already be servicing the SAB supply chain at the time of application and are looking to grow their businesses, or have the potential to join the supply chain by solving a supply chain problem.
 This includes manufacturers who can provide a raw material, an ingredient or service that helps SAB make beer, says Sanjay Premraj, Supplier Development director in an interview.

-Woolworths’ ESD programme primarily supports emerging SMEs in Woolworths’ supply chain.
+Woolworths’ Enterprise Supplier Development programme primarily supports emerging SMEs in Woolworths’ supply chain.
 According to their website, the aim is to lift the barrier of entry into their supply chain for small, medium, black and black women-owned enterprises.

 De Fynne Nursery, a small black woman-owned agribusiness is one of the beneficiaries of the programme.
 They supply the retailer with indigenous plants, including fynbos and fruit trees.

-Sasol’s ESD programmes work to develop the SME sector and diversify their supplier pool.
+Sasol’s Enterprise Supplier Development programmes work to develop the SME sector and diversify their supplier pool.

 They provide technical and business development support through mentoring and coaching as well as loan funding to qualifying SME suppliers through the Sasol Siyakha Enterprise and Supplier Development Fund (“Sasol Siyakha Fund”).